New Employee Appointment Forms

 By signing the Access and Compliance Agreement, you agree to comply with the applicable laws and University policies and procedures governing the handling and use of campus business records.
 This is now an online tool through MyUAlbany, requiring use of your NetID and password.

 The University is required by various agencies of the Department of Labor, including the Office of Federal Contract Compliance Programs (OFCCP) and the Equal Opportunity Commission (EEOC) to maintain individual employee data by ethnicity, race, gender, veteran status, and disability.
 You are asked to provide this information to assist the University with both OFCCP and EEOC responsibilities.
 With the exception of reporting purposes, all information will be kept confidential.

-Upon appointment to the University, employees will receive a package of materials containing fringe benefit choices.
-To preclude any possible restriction or loss of coverage, it is most important that you check the date limitations on the materials, and return the forms well within the specified time limits.
+Upon appointment to the University, employees will receive a package of materials containing information on the benefits available to them.
+To avoid any possible delay or loss of coverage, it is important that employees review the due dates and timeframes listed on the materials, and return the forms within these timeframes.

 More information about benefit choices is located on the Benefits page.

 The University is part of the The New York State payroll system operated by the Office of the State Comptroller.
 The NYS payroll schedule is based on a lag of two weeks; therefore new employees can generally expect their first paycheck somewhere between two and four weeks after their initial start date, depending on where the first day of work falls within the pay schedule.

 Equal Opportunity and Non-discrimination Statement